SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

 sys.y = u * 1.1
 ```

 In a hierarchical system, variables of the subsystem get namespaced by the name of the system they are in.
-This prevents naming clashes, but also enforces that every state and parameter is local to the subsystem it is used in.
+This prevents naming clashes, but also enforces that every unknown and parameter is local to the subsystem it is used in.
 In some cases it might be desirable to have variables and parameters that are shared between subsystems, or even global.
 This can be accomplished as follows.

 ```julia
 @parameters t a b c d e f